awsdocs/aws-lambda-developer-guide/doc_source/with-sns.md

 You can use a Lambda function to process Amazon Simple Notification Service notifications\.
 Amazon SNS supports Lambda functions as a target for messages sent to a topic\.
 You can subscribe your function to topics in the same account or in other AWS accounts\.

-Amazon SNS invokes your [asynchronously](invocation-async.md) with an event that contains a message and metadata\.
+Amazon SNS invokes your function [asynchronously](invocation-async.md) with an event that contains a message and metadata\.

 **Example Amazon SNS Message Event**